-Before a GDP goes through the Reassignment step, the (previous) Rationing step specifies an initial assignment (Π^{I}, Φ^{I}).
+Before a GDP goes through the Reassignment step, the (previous) Rationing step specifies an initial assignment (Π^I, Φ^I).
 We think of this assignment as specifying an endowment to each of the airlines.
-In order to implement the property rights discussed in Section IB, we define the concept of core assignments as a function of (Π^{I}, Φ^{I}).
+In order to implement the property rights discussed in Subsection 1.2, we define the concept of core assignments as a function of (Π^I, Φ^I).

-The concept commonly used in this literature is the strong core: an assignment is in the strong core when no coalition of agents could have instead traded only among themselves, using their initial endowment, to make themselves weakly better off, with one agent strictly better off.
+The concept commonly used in this literature is the strong core: an assignment is in the strong core when no coalition of agents could have instead traded only amongst themselves, using their initial endowment, to make themselves weakly better off, with one agent strictly better off.
 Elegantly, this concept defines a unique assignment in the Shapley-Scarf housing market problem.
 In our terminology, this would be when airlines have one flight each and there are no vacant slots; even if airlines have arbitrary strict preferences over slots.
-But in the airline landing slots problem, it is straightforward to see that the set of strong core assignments can be empty.15
+But in the airline landing slots problem,